Cherreads

 He felt nothing wrong about her.

-He had been feeling things wrong about people and places and rooms his entire life with a sensitivity that had never once failed him.
+He had been feeling things wrong about people and places and rooms his whole life — a sensitivity that had never once failed him.
 He felt nothing wrong about Ms. Vael.

 He should have looked harder.

-Wren Court was a cul-de-sac at the western edge of the development, which meant it backed up against the perimeter wall and had, on one side, a view of the ornamental trees that lined the boundary and, on the other, a view of the rest of the community laid out in its careful geometry.
+Wren Court was a cul-de-sac at the western edge of the development, backed up against the perimeter wall.
+On one side, a view of the ornamental trees lining the boundary.
+On the other, the rest of the community laid out in its neat geometry.

 Number seven was the last house on the left.

-It was larger than anywhere they had ever lived.
-This was the first thing Ren thought when he stood on the pavement and looked at it.
-Not beautiful — though it was, in the particular way of things that have been designed to be beautiful rather than having arrived at it organically — but large.
-Deliberately, considerately large.
-The kind of large that said: you have made it somewhere.
-The kind of large that was supposed to feel like safety.
+It was bigger than anywhere they'd ever lived.
+That was the first thing Ren thought, standing on the pavement looking at it.
+Not beautiful exactly — though it was, in the way things designed to be beautiful are — but big.
+Deliberately, thoughtfully big.
+The kind of big that said: *you've made it somewhere.* The kind of big that was supposed to feel like safety.

 Elena stood beside him with her keys in her hand and looked at it for a moment without speaking.
-Then she said, very quietly, to no one in particular: "Okay."
+Then, very quietly, to no one in particular: "Okay."

 She went inside.

-Hana followed, already on her phone, already managing the logistics of the moving truck's arrival.
+Hana followed, already on her phone, already sorting out the moving truck.

-Mia stood on the pavement a moment longer.
-She was looking at the house with the same attention she'd been giving the approach road — looking for something, finding it.
+Mia stood on the pavement a moment longer, looking at the house with the same attention she'd given the approach road — looking for something, finding it.
 Her gaze moved to the upper windows.
 She tilted her head slightly.

 "Which room is mine?" she said.